luisfuturist/challenge-facevault/CONTRIBUTING.md

 ## Testing API

 For testing the API, I utilized the [Vscode REST Client extension](https://marketplace.visualstudio.com/items?itemName=humao.rest-client).
-You can find all the API requests in the [client.rest](../api/client.rest) file.
+You can find all the API requests in `./api-client/requests` folder.

 Additionally, for your convenience, I've created a public Postman workspace where you can test the API if you prefer using Postman.
 You can access the Postman workspace [here](https://www.postman.com/luisfuturist/workspace/facevault/overview).